 What is ERP in simple terms?

-ERP is software that businesses rely on to run and monitor the business performance of their daily operations.
-It stores data from across the company, from finance to supply chain to human resources, in a central repository and can analyze and report on all that information.
+ERP is software that businesses rely on to run and monitor the performance of their daily business operations.
+It uses a central repository to store data from across the company, from finance to supply chain to human resources, while also providing the ability to analyze and report on all of that information.

 How does ERP work?